-Crouching Tiger, Hidden Offer: How Ninja Marketers Generate Leads from Within their Blog Posts
+How Ninja Marketers Generate Leads From Their Blog Posts

 Your blog content is solid.
 You have an established readership.